Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: Symmetric homeomorphisms and the little Teich m ul ler subspace

-By reflection with respect to $\R$, we may assume that $F_t$ is a quasiconformal automorphism of $\C$.
+By reflection with respect to $\R$, we may assume that $F_t$ is a quasiconformal self-homeomorphism of $\C$.
 The restriction of $F_t$ to the strip domain $\{z \in \C \mid |y|<\sqrt{t}\}$ is conformal.
-For each $x \in \R$, consider the ball of radius $\sqrt{t}$ with center $x$ and apply the Koebe distortion theorem (Proposition \ref{Koebe} below) to the conformal map $F_t$ on this disk.
-Then, we have
+For each $x \in \R$, we consider the ball of radius $\sqrt{t}$ with center $x$ and apply the Koebe distortion theorem (Proposition \ref{Koebe} below) to the conformal homeomorphism $F_t$ on this disk.
+Then,